 “Martin Helmchen essayed the sort of playing that delights in itself – crisp, clear, dynamic, with a range of touch – and also at-one with the music, with no need to make points but with plenty of personality and many musical insights.”Classical Source, Colin Anderson, 05.05.2016

-Martin Helmchen gives his debut with the New York Philharmonic under the baton of Christoph von... read more
+Martin Helmchen makes his debut with a recording of Beethoven’s... read more

-In the 2014/2015, season Martin Helmchen will be artist in residence at the Philharmonie Dresden.
-On... read more
+Martin Helmchen is artist in residence at the Schwetzinger SWR Festspiele, starting with a trio... read more